-How To Find Out Which Collection Agency You Owe
+How To Find Out What Debt Collectors You Owe

 how to find out which collection agency you owe

 Dealing with a large amount of debt can be stressful and confusing.
 That’s especially true if one or more debts have been sent to collections.
 Delinquent debts will harm your credit score and cause collectors to call you day and night.
-But before you can resolve the problem, you might need to know how to find out which collection agency you owe.
+But before you can resolve the problem, you need to know how to find out what debt collectors you owe.

 If you aren’t sure who to contact about paying your debt, there are several ways to find out.
 Read on to learn how to find out which collection agency you owe.